patriziobellan86/Process-Model-Generation-Through-Prompting-a-Process-Model-Structure-Analysis/README.md

             }
     }
 ```
-For task T2, files have the following data-structure:
+For task T2, files have the following data structure:
 ```json
     {doc-name:
         {building strategy setting: